RakibulIslam29/Personal-Website-Automation-Testing/README.md

 # Wordpress Site Automation Testing using Page Objecct Model (POM)

 This repository contains automated test cases for WP Dark Mode Plugin, written using Playwright, a Node.js library for automating browser interactions.
+Note: I tested the plugin locally, which is why the test suite failed when run through GitAction.

 ## Prerequisites